casey/degenerate/man/src/nfts.md

 Ordinals, the Ordinal NFT scheme, and Degenerate NFTs should be considered pre-alpha quality and subject to change at any time.

-Ordinal numbers, defined in [The Ordinal BIP](https://github.com/casey/ord/blob/master/bip.mediawiki), are a mapping of numbers, to satoshis, to UTXsOs.
+Ordinal numbers, defined in [The Ordinal BIP](https://github.com/casey/ord/blob/master/bip.mediawiki), are a mapping of ordinal numbers to satoshis, and ultimately to UTXOs.
 Ordinal NFTs are assigned to ordinal numbers, and thus rely on the stability and correctness of the underlying mapping.
 The Ordinal mapping is extremely simple and believe to be complete and bug-free, but further review and discussion is most welcome.
 The Ordinal spec, `ord` command line tool, and issue tracker are hosted in the [ord GitHub repository](https://github.com/casey/ord/).

 The Ordinal NFT scheme, implemented [here](https://github.com/casey/ord/blob/master/src/nft.rs), is a scheme for issuing NFTs and assigning them to ordinal numbers, allowing their ownership to be tracked on the Bitcoin blockchain.
 The NFT scheme has received minimal review, and should be considered unstable.
 Improvements to the NFT schema may be necessary that render previously issued NFTs invalid according to the new schema.